Radiotherapy

 How does the treatment work?

-Radiotherapy treatment uses high energy x-rays to treat different types of diseases, mainly cancer.
+Radiotherapy treatment uses high energy X-rays to treat different types of diseases, mainly cancer.
 Some normal cells can be damaged by radiotherapy which can cause side effects.
 Your healthy cells are able to repair themselves, however cancer cells are not able to recover and are destroyed.

 How long will the treatment take?